favainhat/mhpspdlcsrv/README.md

 ## How to access it

-You can use an original PSP or an emulator that supports online (for example, JPCSP).
+Either an original PSP or an emulator that supports online (for example, JPCSP) can be used.

 To connect, just create a new connection, set DNS to manual, and specify the desired DNS server.